dboyhasnoname/learning/aws/aws_s3.md

 * We can host a static website with S3 and deliver static content like HTML, CSS, images (such as PNG and JPG), audio, and videos.
 * We can’t execute server-side scripts like PHP or JSP, but it’s possible to deliver client-side scripts (such as JavaScript) from S3.
-* _Amazon S3 isn’t a CDN, but you can easily use S3 as the back end for the CDN service of AWS: Amazon CloudFront._
+* _Amazon S3 isn’t a CDN, but we can easily use S3 as the back end for the CDN service of AWS: Amazon CloudFront._
 * In addition, S3 offers the following features for hosting a static website:

     1. Define a custom index document and error documents.